alexisflesch/texamator/README.md

 # TeXamator

 This programm is distributed under the GPLv3.
+It was meant for Linux but can work under Mac OS (see issues for hints) and works with Windows 11/wslg.

 ## What is TeXamator?